instedd/surveda/README.md

 To test the feature in development, add the `INTERCOM_APP_ID` variable and its value to the `environment` object inside the `app` service in `docker-compose.yml`.

-## Instedd's url shortener
+## InSTEDD's url shortener

-Surveda uses instedd's [shorter](https://github.com/instedd/shorter) for sending urls to respondents when web-mobile mode is used.
+Surveda uses InSTEDD's [shorter](https://github.com/instedd/shorter) for sending urls to respondents when web-mobile mode is used.

 Is necessary to configure an api-key in surveda to use this service.
 If no api-key is provided, surveda works fine but full-urls are sent to respondents